Morocco Jewish History Tours

 Day 3: Fez historic and spiritual visit

-Visiting Fez is like traveling back in time.
+<p>Visiting Fez is like traveling back in time.
 Undeniably fascinating, Fez stimulates the senses with its haunting yet beautiful sounds, visual splendor, and evocative smells.
 The most ancient of imperial capitals and the most complete medieval city of the Islamic world, Fez is reminiscent of a city suspended in time, unfazed by the constantly evolving world outsides its walls, owing nothing to the Western world save electricity.
 Time spent in Fez will reveal much about the sophistication of the Moroccan artisan, providing an unparalleled learning experience to those who cross its path.
 Your morning will be spent visiting the Medina.
 In contrast with the young Mellah Quarter in Casablanca, the Mellah of Fez is over 650 years old.
 This picturesque neighborhood adjoins the royal palace, noted for its recently constructed bright brass doors.
 Jews took shelter in this palace during the 1912 pogrom.
 The nearby cemetery contains the tombs of more Jewish saints than any other cemetery in Morocco.
 One of the more important saints is Lalla Soulika.
 This woman was born in Tangier in 1817.
 Throughout the old city of Fez, there are traces of ancient Jewish life, including the home of Maimonides, who lived in the city from 1159-1165.
 In the face of a declining population, the Jewish community of Fez is working hard to maintain its community spirit and preserve its heritage and traditions.
 The Center was created in the early 1980s in a building housing a Talmud Torah synagogue and school.
 Nearby the community center is Roben Ben Sadoun Synagogue.
 Built-in the 1920s, it is decorated with exquisite plaster carving reminiscent of the decoration of traditional mosques and madrasas.
-It is large by the standards of Morocco, where every rich Jewish family desired its own synagogue.
+It is large by the standards of Morocco, where every rich Jewish family desired its own synagogue.</p>

 Day 4: Day excursion to Sefrou and B'Halil

 Sefrou, south of Fez, was known as Little Jerusalem due to its high percentage of Jews and its well-developed religious life.
 Upon Morocco's independence, a rabbi from Sefrou was elected to Parliament.
 Sefrou's Mallah makes up half of the old city.
 Jews made up almost half the population.
 While there were no more than 5000 Jews in Sefrou in 1948, they lived only in the Mallah.
 To cope with the high population density, most buildings have three stories, with balconies facing the street.
 Sefrou's main Jewish cemetery is being restored using funds from those who have emigrated.
 Historic headstones have been mounted within cement monuments.
 Several monuments commemorate a large number of merchants who died in a truck accident on the road south of the Tafilalet region.
-Others honor the 21 victims of the flood of 1950.
-Sefrou has several saints, including Moshe Elbaz, the Masters of the Cave, Eliaho
+Others honor the 21 victims of the 1950 flood.
+Sefrou has several saints, including Moshe Elbaz, the Master of the Cave, Eliaho

 Day 5: Travel from Fez to Marrakech

 You will spend most of your day en route to Marrakesh, exploring Berber villages and natural sites in the Atlas Mountains.
-You will arrive in Marrakech, a city of pleasure for both visitors and locals, where southern tribesmen and Berber villagers bring their goods to market and find a variety of entertainment.
+You will arrive in Marrakech, a city of pleasure for both visitors and locals, where southern tribe members and Berber villagers bring their goods to market and find a variety of entertainment.
 To tourists, the city is a feast for the imagination, full of incomparable beauty, situated before the towering mountains that provide a thrilling backdrop.
 Dinner and accommodation will be at the hotel

 Day 6: Marrakech guided tour

 Your day will be devoted to discovering the historic sites of Marrakech with your excellent guide.
 The Marrakesh mellah dates from 1550, as noted on the door to the Jewish cemetery.
-Unlike the Moslem old city or medina, the mellah has many three-story buildings towering over narrow streets, reflecting the crowded conditions of the many Jews who lived there until the 1960s.
+Unlike the Muslim old city or medina, the mellah has many three-story buildings towering over narrow streets, reflecting the crowded conditions of the many Jews who lived there until the 1960s.
 Synagogues were once found on every street, but only a few remain in operation.
-In the middle of the mellah is a building that housed until recently a synagogue and a home for the elderly.
-Another synagogue is across from the jewelers market, where several Jewish goldsmiths still produce pendants of the hand of Fatima, which is a symbol of good luck to both Jews and Muslims.
+In the middle of the mellah is a building that housed, until recently, a synagogue and a home for the elderly.
+Another synagogue is located across from the jewelers' market, where several Jewish goldsmiths still produce pendants of the Hand of Fatima, a symbol of good luck that both Jews and Muslims revere.
 The Marrakesh cemetery is the site of the Jewish saint Hanania Cohen.
+In the 1950s, Jewish economic activity spilled out of the mellah into the medina heading toward the Jemaa El Fnaa Square.
+The Square is Marrakesh's center of traditional entertainment in the evening, with acrobats, storytellers, and snake charmers performing for thousands of people.
+Nearby is the Koutoubia mosque, one of the major architectural triumphs of the Almohads.
+The eleventh-century Almoravide Koubba el Baroudiyn is one of the few architectural reminders of the dynasty that presided over the Golden Age of the Jews in Spain and Morocco.
+The Medersa Ben Yusuf, El Badi Palace, and Saadian tombs are beautiful demonstrations of the art and architecture of the 16th-century Saadians, a dynasty that relied heavily on Jewish traders from Sub-Saharan Africa, including those from Moroccan-controlled Timbuktu, to finance its wars against Portugal and the Ottoman Empire.
+The rural areas surrounding Marrakesh have the heaviest concentration of Jewish saints anywhere in Morocco.
+Demnate Town, northeast of Marrakesh, is one of the few rural towns with a well-developed mellah, as well as a cemetery with the saint David Draa Halevy.
+Nearby Sidi Rahal has the mausoleum of Jacob Nahmias, called Moul Almay.

 Day 7: Day excursion to Eurika Valley